hsulzz/dotfiles/README.md

 Dotfiles are how you personalize your system.
 These are mine.

-I personally install everything that does not need version management using [`Homebrew`](https://brew.sh), and install the others using [`asdf`](https://github.com/asdf-vm/asdf) for switching toolchain versions.
+I personally install everything that does not need version management using [`Homebrew`](https://brew.sh), and the others using [`asdf`](https://github.com/asdf-vm/asdf) for easily switching toolchain versions.

 The repository is cloned from [**holman/dotfiles**](https://github.com/holman/dotfiles), **please read the README file in the original repository**.